Empress Of: 2011–2016: Early releases, Systems and Me

 On April 14, 2015, "Water Water", the first single from her unannounced debut full-length, was released via XL/Terrible.
 A Spanish version of the track, "Agua Agua", was released on June 8, 2015, exclusively via SoundCloud.
 The alternative version, meant as a way for Rodriguez's mother to connect and listen to her daughter's music.

 On June 20, 2015, the album's second single, "Kitty Kat", was released alongside the announcement of her debut album, Me.
-Two more singles would follow shy of the album's release; "How Do You Do It" and "Standard"' in September 2015, before it's eventual arrival on September 11, 2015, via XL Recordings and Terrible.
+Two more singles would follow shy of the album's release; "How Do You Do It" and "Standard"' in September 2015, before its eventual arrival on September 11, 2015, via XL Recordings and Terrible.
 In the midst of Mes rollout, Rodriguez would also release a cover of Katy Perry's hit song "Hot n Cold" on August 31, 2015, via SoundCloud for Rookie Magazine's "Theme Song" series.

 The album met critical acclaim from mainstream critics and peaked at number five on Billboards Top Dance/Electronic Albums chart upon its release.
 A majority of publications praised Rodriguez's intensely personal and more direct approach to her songwriting and experimental production, in contrast to the layered opaqueness of her earlier work.
 Following its release, Rodriguez toured the UK and North America throughout the fall of 2015 in promotion of the album, with then-Awful Records artist, ABRA and North America with Canadian electronic duo, Purity Ring respectively.

 The video for the album's fifth single, "Icon", was released on November 16, 2015, via Urban Outfitters' "UO Video Series".

 "Woman is a Word", a b-side from the album, was released on March 14, 2016.
 It was later added to a deluxe version of Me released as a limited edition cassette during her 2016 UK & European Tour via XL/Terrible.